From static to adaptive: immune memory-based jailbreak detection for large language models: Method

-After each detection cycle, the processed results are stored in the memory bank for adaptive detection.
-In subsequent interactions, MAAG leverages this accumulated memory to achieve faster, more precise, and resource-efficient detection of previously encountered or semantically similar jailbreak attempts.
+After the detection of immune detection and active immunity, the processed results are stored in the memory bank for evolving the system.
+The memory bank is divided into long-term memory and short-term memory, which store commonly confirmed activations and temporary short-term activations, respectively.
+In subsequent interactions, the system leverages this accumulated memory to achieve more precise and adaptive detection of previously encountered or semantically similar jailbreak attacks.